Accenture/mercury/docs/guides/CHAPTER-3.md

     // do something
 }

-This service discovery process should be instantaneous.
+This service discovery process is instantaneous using distributed routing table.

 ```